 But what if you want to go to Disneyland for multiple days?
 While the same Disney direct system screenshotted above works for multi-day tickets, you really shouldn't buy multi-day tickets from Disneyland directly.
 Why?
 Because that means you are paying too much money!

-Trips With Tykes partner Get Away Today sells the very same tickets that Disney sells – but at a discount.
+Trips With Tykes partner Get Away Today sells the very same tickets that Disney sells - but at a discount.
 I highly recommend purchasing from them first.
 Most ticket orders are fulfilled immediately and arrive into your inbox in minutes.
 Then you can easily link those tickets to your Disneyland account to make reservations.
-The extra step takes only a few minutes and can save you quite a bit of money, especially if you are purchasing for several people.
+The extra step takes only a minute or two and can save you quite a bit of money, especially if you are purchasing for several people.

 Step 1: Link Park Tickets